 Excellent recipe!!!
 Can’t stop eating them and I had intended to give as an office gift!!!
 Hope they make it to the office!!!! ~ Caroline

 They’re no trouble at all, actually, and totally worth it!
 A little too worth it.
 These are one of those addictive holiday treats that I can’t seem to stop eating.

-This recipe works just as well on other nuts, like pecans and cashews, and you could even use a variety of mixed nuts if you like.
+This recipe works just as well on other nuts, like almonds and cashews, and you could even use a variety of mixed nuts if you like.

-And because these candied almonds can be stored in an airtight container for up to a month, they’re a great way to get a jump start on holiday baking and gift giving.
+And because these candied nuts can be stored in an airtight container for up to a month, they’re a great way to get a jump start on holiday baking and gift giving.